 Add the chops to the skillet and sear for 1-2 minutes.
 A nice golden brown crust should develop on the bottom.
 Flip the pork chops and repeat on the other side.

 Remove the pork chops to a serving platter and let them rest while you make a sauce.

 Turn the heat on the skillet down to medium.
 Add chicken broth and mustard to the hot pan.
 Let the liquid reduce by about half, to 1/4 cup.
 Add the heavy cream and then take the skillet off the heat.
 Stir it until it is mixed in.
 Then spoon the sauce over the pork chops.

 Frozen pork chops work fine for sous vide cooking.
 You would need to increase the cooking time to 2 hours minimum if your pork chops are frozen.

 One of the big advantages of sous vide is that you can use frozen meat right from the freezer, without thawing.
 I like to season and prepare a bunch of pork chops all at once and then freeze them until I want to serve them.

 What to Serve With Pork Chops

-You can serve these pork chops with any of your family’s favorite side dishes, like garlic mashed potatoes or baked sweet potatoes.
+You can serve these pork chops with any of your family’s favorite side dishes, like baked sweet potatoes or try this easy spaetzle recipe for a German inspired side.
 These sous vide pork chops will be perfectly cooked every time.
 They have a nice firm texture and taste delicious.
 With sous vide cooking dry overcooked pork is a thing of the past.

 - 2 bone-in pork chops